 One Supplier Party noted that this proposal better facilitates development, maintenance and operation by each of the DNO Parties and IDNO Parties of an efficient, co-ordinated, and economical Distribution System.

-A different Supplier Party explained that in their opinion DCP 114 appears to better facilitate the enforcement of Connection Agreements, which are bilaterally agreed outside the realm of DCUSA and has great impact on parties whom are not direct signatories to the DCUSA, therefore it is difficult to judge that DCP114 better facilitates the DCUSA objectives.
+A different Supplier Party explained that in their opinion DCP 114 appears to better facilitate the enforcement of Connection Agreements, which are bilaterally agreed outside the realm of DCUSA and has great impact on parties who are not direct signatories to the DCUSA, therefore it is difficult to judge that DCP114 better facilitates the DCUSA objectives.

 The Working Group noted that they did not understand the comment being made as the NTC are contained within the DCUSA and so have already been deemed to be within the DCUSA objectives.
-The group will consult more widely and will have the opportunity to pose this question again.
+The group determined to consult more widely and have the opportunity to pose this question again.

 One response on behalf of a corporate group noted that in their view the proposal would have a detrimental effect on the promotion of efficiency in the implementation and administration of the DCUSA, by introducing cumbersome new procedures, notices and dispute resolution provisions in the relationships between customers, suppliers and distributors.